By Darla Palmer-Ellingson

 Asking people to comment on your post may not only get it demoted by the new algorithm, it’s kind of spammy, and users don’t like it.
 But there are ways for businesses to increase comments on a regular basis.
 Ask your co-workers, employees and friends, through another communication method such as email, to check out your page on a regular basis and like or comment on posts, as a way they can support the growth of your business.

 You can employ several avenues to ask customers to like and follow your page.
 This could be as simple as including a like icon next to the Facebook share button with your email signature.
-Also include it next to e-news articles delivered by email and blog posts on your website.
+Also include it next to e-news articles delivered by email.
 When you set up an ad campaign, Facebook will ask you about your goals.
 Choosing “increase page likes” is a great way to build your fan base.

 Since Facebook is changing how it prioritizes content from businesses, organic reach will decline, making paid reach all the more crucial.
 A Facebook ad puts your post in the news feed of users with demographics you choose through targeting.
 Defining the right audience will help the response rate to your ad, encouraging users to take the action you desire (click through to your website, like your page, etc).